 Research

 I am basically interested in studying pathological brain states and carefully manipulating them to develop novel therapeutics.
-I do so by using biophysically realistic computational modeling and collaborating with experimental researchers.
+I do so using biophysically realistic computational modeling and collaborating with experimental researchers.
 My long-term goal is to study how network activity and oscillations are altered in neurological disorders and develop novel strategies for neuroprotection.
-In particular, I would like to focus on hippocampus, a brain region closely connected with memory, cognition and also known for its involvement in numerous brain disorders.
-I believe that my research work would greatly help to uncover the brain mechanisms of behavior and how these mechanisms become abnormal in neurodegenerative diseases.
+In particular, I would like to focus on the hippocampus, a region closely connected with memory and cognition and known for its involvement in numerous brain disorders.
+My research work would greatly help uncover the brain mechanisms of behavior and how these mechanisms become abnormal in neurodegenerative diseases.

-I would approach my research question by starting with brain oscillations in the form of EEG, ECOG and LFP.
-With the help of EEG, ECOG and LFP, I would like to understand the mechanisms of various oscillations and oscillatory coupling (phase-amplitude and phase-phase coupling) both in functional and dysfunctional brain states.
-My ultimate goal is to provide a useful software tool to researchers and clinicians that would identify the aberrant brain mechanisms based on electrical data recorded from patients (EEG/ECOG).
-This would mean that we can use the brain electrical data (EEG/ECOG) as a proxy for what is happening inside a normal and abnormal brain.
+I would approach my research question by starting with EEG, ECOG, and LFP brain oscillations.
+With the help of EEG, ECOG, and LFP, I would like to understand the mechanisms of various oscillations and oscillatory coupling (phase amplitude and phase-phase coupling) in functional and dysfunctional brain states.
+My ultimate goal is to provide a useful software tool to researchers and clinicians to identify aberrant brain mechanisms based on patient electrical data (EEG/ECOG).
+This would mean we can use the brain electrical data (EEG/ECOG) as a proxy for what happens inside a normal and abnormal brain.

-In addition to that, I am interested in modeling depolarization block, a neuronal activity pattern known to be involved in a number of diseased brain states.
-My other research interests include identification of novel oscillatory biomarkers of post-traumatic epilepsy using EEG and LFP signals of brain injured rats and application of machine learning algorithms for automatization of parameter search in network models.
+My other research interests include the identification of novel oscillatory biomarkers of post-traumatic epilepsy using EEG and LFP signals of brain-injured rats and the application of machine learning algorithms for the automatization of parameter search in network models.

 EEG - Electroencephalography, ECOG - Electrocorticography, LFP - Local field potential, TBI - Traumatic Brain Injury